Ajatt-Tools/Japanese/config.md

 if it finds the text "japanese" in the note type name.
 Case is ignored.
 * `srcFields`.
-Fields to generate readings for.
+Fields to generate pitch accents for.
 * `dstFields`.
-Fields where the readings should be placed.
+Fields where the pitch accents should be placed.
 * `regenerateReadings`.
 When you run "Edit" > "Bulk-add pitch accents" in the Anki Browser,